 Top 15 London Eye facts that you must know

-London Eye opened in 2000 to mark the millennium.
-The world's largest cantilevered Ferris wheel, it was initially planned as a temporary attraction.
+The London Eye opened in 2000 to mark the millennium.
+While it is the world's largest cantilevered Ferris wheel, it was initially planned as a temporary attraction.
 Its enduring popularity led to its continued presence.
 Explore fascinating facts about the London Eye's history and design.

 Top 15 facts about the London Eye